MiguelGarrido02/DigitRecognitionML/README.md

 A web app built using Streamlit allows users to upload or draw digits for prediction.
 The K-Nearest Neighbors (KNN) model, which performed the best and trained with a merged datasetis used for predictions.

 ## How to Run
-- DOwnlaod required datasets (EMNIST in csv format and SVHN, MNIST and USPS download is coded)
+- Downlaod required datasets (EMNIST in csv format and SVHN, MNIST and USPS download is coded)
 - Install the required dependencies using requirements.txt.
 - Run "DigitClassifier.ipynb" for model training (if models have not been trained yet).
 - Run "WebApp.ipynb" (if first time executing it).